-Odwalla's Pomegranate Limeade might seem like a light and refreshing juice option, but knowing that each glass is packed with 28 grams of sugar, with 24 grams of the sweet stuff being added?
+Tropicana's Raspberry Limeade might seem like a light and refreshing juice option, giving you a mix of sweet and tart flavors but knowing that each glass is packed with 24 grams of sugar, with 23 grams of the sweet stuff being added?
 No thanks.

 Ocean Spray White Cran Peach

 You will get some vitamin C from a glass of this juice, but you're also sipping on 24 grams of added sugar.
 That's more than you would get if you ate an entire Butterfinger bar…

 While there isn't any high fructose corn syrup here, there is still far too much sugar.
 It's another "juice cocktail," so that tells you all you need to know—skip!

 This peach-flavored Minute Maid punch has the dreaded high fructose corn syrup listed on its ingredients list.
 So you know that's getting an automatic "skip it and keep walking" from us.

 Welch's Fruit Punch

 This juice is offering up some vitamin C, but that doesn't counteract the fact that it's mostly made of filtered water and high fructose corn syrup…

 Tropicana strikes again, with its watermelon drink that has water and sugar listed as the first two ingredients.
 It's supposed to served up a "refreshing taste of summer in every glass"—it's safe to say the 17 grams of added sugar are anything but sweet.

 Simply Mixed Berry Juice Drink